mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 25 - Pattern Abusers/readme.md

 # Conclusion 🏁

 Chose when to apply a pattern solution.
-You are not [smarter](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2006%20-%20Too%20Clever%20Programmer/readme.md) for using too many patterns.
+You aren't [smarter](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2006%20-%20Too%20Clever%20Programmer/readme.md) for using too many patterns.
 You are smart if you choose the right opportunity for everyone.

 # Relations 👩‍❤️‍💋‍👨